kristianmandrup/cream/README.markdown

 The following generators are currently available

+* cream:config    - Configure Rails 3 application with Cream
-* config - Configure Rails 3 application with devise Session strategies, a Role strategy, valid roles, and Permits
+* cream:users     - Configure Rails 3 application with Cream
-* views  - Generate partials to display menu items for Session actions such as logout, login etc.
+* cream:views     - Generate partials for menu items

-The *config* generator should automatically setup up your project with Devise, a Roles strategy of choice a Permission system of choice and all using an ORM of your choice!
+* permits:config  - Configures app with CanCan Permits
+* cancan:config   - Configures app with CanCan
+* roles:config    - Configures app with Roles

+All the above generators now have specs to show how to use them.
+Note: They have still not been tested in all scenarios with all ORMs, role strategies etc.
+I am sure there are still some issues... so please help uncover these!

 Cream will support these ORMs: